Draw Me a Flower: Processing and Grounding Abstraction in Natural Language: Data Collection and Curation

+For the data collection we employed English-speaking workers from Amazon Mechanical Turk (MTurk) and adopted the methodology of controlled crowdsourcing \cite{roit2020@controlledCrowdsource, pyatkin2020@QAdiscourse} to ensure a high quality corpus.
+Specifically, the process includes four stages: {\bf pilot, recruitment, annotation and consolidation}.

-\begin{itemize} \item First, an MTurk worker (henceforth, the \emph {Instructor}) writes instructions for drawing a given image, step by step, via the {\bf Description} mode of \textsc{Hexagons}.
-During this phase Instructors were encouraged to write their instructions \emph{efficiently}, in order to avoid tiresome repetitions of the primitive action. \item Then, the Instructor enters an {\em alignment} phase, executed through the {\bf Execution} mode of \textsc{Hexagons}.
-For each specific instruction the Instructor illustrates its respective execution on the board.
-The alignment phase is used for revealing the intentions of the Instructor. \end{itemize} The result of this two-step process is a {\em drawing procedure} for each image. \item[(ii)] The \emph {Verification} phase.
-Each drawing procedure from the Collection phase is given to two other MTurk workers (henceforth, \emph{Executors}) for verification.
-The Executors do not have access to the original images, and their task is to execute the instructions step by step via the \textsc{Hexagons}' {\bf Execution} mode.
-This phase is intended to reveal faulty instructions and to ensure the quality (and executability) of the collected procedures. \end{itemize}
+We collect drawing procedures for the task stimuli in a process that comprises of two steps: \begin{itemize} \item[(1)] In the \emph{Collection} phase an Instructor writes instructions for drawing a given image, step by step via the {\bf Description} mode of the game.
+Following this, the Instructor \textit{aligns} each instruction she has written to its respective execution on the board via the {\bf Execution} mode of the game.
+The result of this process is a {\em drawing procedure} where instructions are coupled with their actions grounded on the {\sc Hexagons} board. \item[(2)] In the \emph {Verification} phase each drawing procedure from the {\em Collection} phase is given to {two} Verifiers who do not have access to the original image.
+The Verifiers are shown the instructions one by one in {\bf Execution} mode.
+Their task is to execute the instructions step by step until reconstructing the full image. \end{itemize} This two-phase process is intended to reveal faulty instructions and to ensure the quality and executability of the collected procedures, by making the Instructor's intentions explicit (step 1), and by exposing disagreements with Verifiers (step 2).

-Having established the two fundamental phases of the data collection, the collection process itself consisted of four stages: {\bf Pilot}, {\bf Recruitment}, and two rounds of {\bf Data Collection}.
-In the pilot we aimed to check the flow, clarity and feasibility of the data collection.
-Following the pilot we held two different recruitment rounds for recruiting Executors and Instructors.
-All in all, we recruited two (disjoint) sets of 24 Instructors and 15 Executors.
-Detailed explanations about the {\bf Pilot} and {\bf Recruitment} stages are given in Appendix~\ref{appendix:pilot}.

-\paragraph{Data Collection} In the collection stage we used all 101 images from our image gallery (Table~\ref{table:task_gallery}).
-Each image is given to three Instructors to devise their drawing procedures,\footnote{Drawing procedures in which Instructors did not reconstruct correctly the target image were either discarded or slightly fixed if possible, before moving on to the Verification phase.
-See Appendix~\ref{appendix:quality assurance} for further elaboration.} and each drawing procedure is given to two Executors for Verification.

-Next, in order to extend the pool of images with interesting compositions, we offered Instructors with the opportunity to draw new images on a blank \textsc{Hexagons} board, keeping in mind the rationale of the task as {they} understood it.

-The pool of collected images reflect similar rationale to our own images set (Figure~\ref{Fig:images-pool02}(a-c)) yet demonstrating more complex interactions between structures and patterns (Figure~\ref{Fig:images-pool02}(d-f)), with both abstract and figurative images, (Figure~\ref{Fig:images-pool02}(g-i)).